jarben/echarts-doc/en/option-gl/component/globe.md

 ```

 ## heightTexture(string|HTMLImageElement|HTMLCanvasElement)

-Highly textured earth.
-Highly textured may be used [bump mapping] (https://zh.wikipedia.org/wiki/%E5%87%B9%E5%87%B8%E8%B4%B4%E5%9B%BE) represents the earth surface the light and dark detail.
-FIG following two are used and the effect of the difference between `heightTexture`` heightTexuture` unused.
+Height texture can be provided to render globe surface in three dimensions.
+Echarts uses [bump mapping] (https://zh.wikipedia.org/wiki/%E5%87%B9%E5%87%B8%E8%B4%B4%E5%9B%BE) which simulates bumps and wrinkles on the surface of an object.
+Below are two examples, one using heightTexture and another one without heightTexture:

 ![400xauto](~heightmap-enable.png)

 ![400xauto](~heightmap-disable.png)

 ## displacementTexture(string|HTMLImageElement|HTMLCanvasElement)

-Earth displacement vertex texture, with the default [heightTexture] (~ globe.heightTexture).
+Globe displacement vertext texture with [heightTexture] (~ globe.heightTexture) as default.

-Compared to bump mapping, displacement of vertices is vertex displacement made directly from the texture.
-Effective greater than 0 [displaymentScale] (~ globe.displaymentScale).
+Compared to bump mapping technique, displacement of vertices is calculated directly from the displacement texture.
+Applicable only when [displaymentScale] (~ globe.displaymentScale) is greater than 0.

 ## displacementScale(number) = 0

-Earth displacement vertex size.
-The default is 0, i.e. no displacement, are provided below two FIG different effects `displacementScale`
+Globe displacement vertex size.
+The default is 0 (no displacement) Below are two `displacementScale` examples:

 <div class="twentytwenty-container" style="width: 700px;">
     <img src="documents/asset/gl/img/displacement-disable.png" width="100%" title="Scale: 0">